 Create or join a topic on our garden & indoor plant forum, too.

 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

 Pink begonia by Grisélidis Gaillet ★ under Pixabay license

-Frilly pink and white begonia by fensom ★ under Pixabay license
+Frilly pink and white begonia (also on social media) by fensom ★ under Pixabay license

 Multicolored begonia flower bed by Светлана Гурьева ★ under Pixabay license

 Water pearling on begonia leaves (also on social media) by Rosalyn & Gaspard Lorthiois, own work